 5.05 In the event that the Employer is advised by the Faculty of Medicine, University of British Columbia that a Resident has been dismissed from a Residency Program, the Employer will terminate the Resident’s employment and provide the Resident with payment equal to four (4) months’ remuneration.
 PAR-BC will be provided with the name of any Resident that has been terminated as a result of a Dismissal.

 6.01 A Resident who resigns from a Residency Program will be deemed to have resigned from his/her employment with an Employer.

-A resident may resign from a residency program if they choose; this decision is final, so contact Resident Doctors of BC about other options if you are considering resigning.
+A resident may resign from a residency program if they choose; this decision is final, and impacts future training opportunities.
+Please contact Resident Doctors of BC about other options if you are considering resigning.

 7.01 When a Resident has been granted a compassionate leave of absence from a Residency Program, the Employer will grant leave from employment and compensate the Resident for a compassionate leave of up to three (3) days with pay in the event of death or serious illness of a Resident’s spouse (including common-law), son, daughter, mother, father, sister, brother, grandmother, grandfather, mother-in-law, father-in-law, legal guardian or legal ward.

 7.02 When a Resident requires travelling time associated with a compassionate leave, the Employer will compensate a Resident for up to two (2) additional days leave with pay for the travelling time.

 Such travel time must be taken coincident with the compassionate leave except when internment occurs at a later date than the initial memorial service or funeral.